Tampa from the Porch at the University of Tampa

 • All hoses must be fitted with an automatic shut-off garden hose nozzle.
 Tampa Water Department customers can request a free outdoor water conservation kit which includes this nozzle.

-Pressure washing
+Pressure Washing

-• Pressure washing is allowed for necessary maintenance, such as to maintain a warranty or to remove mold, mildew, or other potentially hazardous material that cannot be removed using a dry method, such as a broom.
-Compliance with homeowner association or other aesthetic standards does not constitute necessary maintenance.
+• Pressure washing of driveways, sidewalks and other impervious surfaces is allowed for necessary maintenance, such as to either maintain a warranty or remove mold, mildew and other potentially hazardous material that cannot be removed by mechanical means (such as a broom or leaf blower), and as a construction practice (such as cleaning a concrete surface prior to painting or sealing).

 Reclaimed water